 Lydia Relle started her training at Turning Pointe Dance Centre in Bothell, WA.
 Ms. Relle moved to Philadelphia to join the Rock School’s Rock Academic Program Alliance on scholarship.
 After two years in Philadelphia, she returned to Washington to continue training with Pacific Northwest Ballet School in Seattle, dancing in the school and one year in the Professional Division Program on scholarship.
 Ms. Relle trained in Portland under Damara Bennett, School Director of Oregon Ballet Theatre.
 She attended summer programs at the Rock School, School of American Ballet, Pacific Northwest Ballet School and the Suzanne Farrell Program.

 Ms. Relle’s professional experience includes apprenticeships with the Suzanne Farrell Company, Oregon Ballet Theatre and the Alabama Ballet.
 While with these companies Ms. Relle performed various roles in A Midsummer Night’s Dream, Peter and the Wolf, Swan Lake, Don Quixote and George Balanchine’s Four Temperaments, Bugaku and The Nutcracker.
 Among her biggest accomplishments were dancing the solo role of Arabian in Balanchine’s The Nutcracker and the Pas de Deux in Roger Van Fleteren’s Be Major.
-This is Ms. Relle’s third season with Ballet San Antonio and first year as a faculty member of The Ballet Conservatory of South Texas.
+This is Ms. Relle’s fourth season with Ballet San Antonio and second year as a faculty member of The Ballet Conservatory of South Texas.

 Campbell performed as a student in the late Todd Bolender’s The Nutcracker, Coppelia and Balanchine’s Serenade.
 She furthered her dance education at the Walnut Hill School for the Performing Arts in Natick, MA with Michael Owen, Sydelle Gomberg, Samuel Kirkjian and Tamara King.
 There she was a member of the National Youth Ballet for two seasons.
 Ms. Campbell has attended several summer programs including the Rock School of the Pennsylvania Ballet, Pacific Northwest Ballet, and Atlanta Ballet.